rahulbakshee/google-adk/multi_tool_agent/README.md

-# Agent Development Kit (ADK) Quickstart
+# Create and interact with your first agent using Agent Development Kit (ADK)

+This quickstart guides you through installing the Agent Development Kit (ADK), setting up a basic agent with multiple tools, and running it locally either in the terminal or in the interactive, browser-based dev UI.

-This repository follows the official [Google ADK Quickstart](https://google.github.io/adk-docs/get-started/quickstart/) to set up and run Android projects using ADK.
-The ADK provides a modern build system, streamlined project configuration, and enhanced tooling for Android development.
+This repository follows the official [Google ADK Quickstart](https://google.github.io/adk-docs/get-started/quickstart/)

 ![live app](multi-tool-agent-weather-time.png)